My North Korea Travel Experience: 4 Days in Secretive DPRK

 Thankfully, I was painfully aware this time around, from the north of the DMZ border and I breathed in every part of what I could comprehend during my time there.

-The DMZ, which stands for the demilitarised zone, marks the end of the Korean War in 1953 when an armistice was agreed upon between both militaries and their allies, and a line was drawn via a strip of land running across the Korean Peninsula to serve as a buffer zone between North Korea and South Korea.
+The DMZ, which stands for the Demilitarised Zone, marks the end of the Korean War in 1953 when an armistice was agreed upon between both militaries and their allies, and a line was drawn via a strip of land running across the Korean Peninsula to serve as a buffer zone between North Korea and South Korea.

 I listened closely as the North Korean soldier spoke passionately about the events which led to the DMZ’s creation, translated fluently by our Korean guide, Hong.